 Laboratories that employ Co2 pressurize the molecule to its supercritical state.
 Co2 converts to a liquid that passes through cannabis material to extract cannabinoids.
 Ethanol can also be used for extraction since it doesn't require high pressure and can remove more than cannabinoids when using whole-plant extracts.

-After you've extracted your raw cannabis material, you'll need to winterize the crude oil.
+After the raw cannabis material is extracted, the crude oil needs to be winterized.
 This raw oil consists of chlorophyll, waxes, lipids, fats, terpenes, and cannabinoids.
 Winterization is essentially the removal of fats, lipids, and waxes in the cannabis plant by precipitation.
 During this process, freezing ethanol is mixed with the extract.
 A micron filter removes the waxes, fats, and lipids.
 After it's been chilled for about 24 hours, the ethanol is filtered leaving a refined cannabis extract.

 For most distillation methods, you'll deposit your crude material into the heated flask.
 When putting together distilling equipment, grease is necessary for joints that attach to other glassware to keep everything contained.
 Keck clips connect each different piece of glass for a streamlined process.
 A receptacle or variation of it, also known as the receiving cow, should be positioned so that the extract drips into it.

 During short path distillation, raw oil is heated in a flask under vacuum.
 Commonly, a magnetic stirring hot plate is used in conjunction with the short path apparatus.
 In short path distillation, crude oil is exposed to heat and a deep vacuum.
 To begin, heat is introduced through a mantle in order for the THC cannabinoid and terpenes to evaporate.
 The vacuum ensures there is no oxygen in the flask and THC can boil quicker and at a lower temperature.
 Oxygen and high temperatures promotes oxidation and degradation of the material.